srobo/website/_posts/2021-02-06-sr2021-second-league-sessions.md

 ---

-With another 36 matches of the SR2021 Competition, team HRS3 from Hills Road Sixth Form College head up the league leader board, though a number of other teams are hot on their heels.
+With another 36 matches of the SR2021 Competition, team HRS3 from Hills Road Sixth Form College head up the league leaderboard, though a number of other teams are hot on their heels.
 This weekend's matches saw great performances from our teams, including three new teams which hadn't submitted a robot for the first league session.